gin-contrib/slog/README.md

 - `ip` (string): Client IP address
 - `latency` (duration): Time to handle request
 - `user_agent` (string): Client's User-Agent header
+- `header_xxx` (string): Other request headers.
+Sensitive headers such as Authorization, Cookie, Set-Cookie, x-csrf-token, x-auth-token, x-xsrf-token are hidden by default.
+See `WithHiddenRequestHeaders()`.
 - `body_size` (int): Size of the response body

 Additional fields can be injected via `WithContext`.